rhass/radarr/README.md

 -----
 #### radarr::default

-It installs Radarr using the official apt repository.
+It installs the mono Radarr from the GitHub releases.
+Defaults to the latest available version.

 Contributing
 ------------